LeftySolara/todo/README.md

-A simple to-do program for learning purposes.
-Not meant to be fully-functional.
+A small to-do program for learning purposes.
+Not meant to be fully functional or efficient.
+Inspired by Taskwarrior.